 (adapted from Johns Hopkins University)

-If PI feels there is a compelling justification to continue enrollment into a Tier 1 study or continuing in-person interaction in a Tier 2 study, the study team should follow the Reportable New Information (RNI) procedures in PittPRO to explain the justification.
+If PI feels there is a compelling justification to continue enrollment into a Tier 1 study or continuing in-person enrollment or in-person interaction in a Tier 2 or Tier 3 study, the study team should follow the Reportable New Information (RNI) procedures in PittPRO to explain the justification.
 The IRB will review the submissions in order of priority.

 The submission should contain the following information:

 - What is the direct benefit to the subject that cannot be obtained outside the study?
 (Tier 1)